tomascherian/tp/docs/DeveloperGuide.md

 Expected: No meeting is added due to duplicate meeting with meeting added in previous test case.
 Error details shown in the status message.

 Other incorrect `addm` commands to try: `addm n/Dinner with Family d/24-05-2022`, `addm n/2103 Exam d/23-04-2022 st/1500 et/1400`, `addm`

+### Editing a meeting

+Prerequisites: List all meetings using the `listm` command.
+Multiple meetings in the list.

+1. Test case: `editm 1 d/30-04-2022 st/1630 et/1730` <br>
+   Expected: The first meeting in the list is edited.
+Details of the edited meeting is shown in the status message.

+2. Test case: `editm 0 d/30-04-2022` <br>
+   Expected: No meeting is edited.
+Error details shown in the status message.

+Other incorrect `editm` commands to try: `editm d/10-04-2022`, `editm 2`
+Expected: Similar to previous.

 ### Deleting a meeting